romaintb/terminalist/README.md

 ### **Local Storage**
 - All data is cached locally in an **in-memory SQLite database**
-- **No persistence between sessions** - data is fresh on each launch
+- **No persistence between sessions** - task data is fresh on each launch
 - Provides instant loading and fast response times

 ### **Sync Behavior**